Do you struggle with writing friendly reminder emails?

 I have attached a copy of the invoice with the amount due for your convenience.

 In case you’ve already made the payment, please ignore this email.
-If you have not made the payment, please let me know when the payment will be made as a matter of urgency.
+If you have not made the payment, please let me know when it will be made as a matter of urgency.

 Thanks,